denyspoltorak/metapatterns-website/metapatterns/content/part-3--extension-metapatterns/_index.md

 +++
 weight = 4
 title = "Part 3.
-Extension Metapatterns"
+Extension metapatterns"
 description = A system of services can be extended with one or more specialized layers such as a Proxy, a Middleware, an Orchestrator, or a Shared Repository. bookCollapseSection = true
 +++

 # Part 3\.
-Extension Metapatterns
+Extension metapatterns

 These patterns extend *Services*, *Shards*, or even a *Monolith* with a layer that provides an aspect or two of the system’s behavior and often glues other components together\.